SciML/NonlinearSolve.jl/docs/src/tutorials/SimpleNonlinearSolve_Kernel_Tutorial.md

 ```

 ## Conclusion
-This tutorial illustrated how to utilize <b>SimpleNonlinearSolve.jl</b> inside kernels using <b>KernelAbstractions.jl</b>, enabling efficient solving of small nonlinear systems on GPUs for applications requiring parallel processing and high performance.
+This tutorial illustrated how to utilize **SimpleNonlinearSolve.jl** inside kernels using **KernelAbstractions.jl**, enabling efficient solving of small nonlinear systems on GPUs for applications requiring parallel processing and high performance.